-The team-based organizing initiative is designed to support scientists and experts like you in launching a new science advocacy group or increasing the skills and success of your existing group.
+The Team-Based Organizing Initiative is designed to support scientists and experts in launching a new science advocacy group or increasing the skills and success of your existing group.

-- The main point of contact for each team or allied group must be Science Network eligible or a member of the American Geophysical Union in order to participate in this initiative.
+- The main point of contact for each team must be a UCS Science Network member or a member of the American Geophysical Union in order to participate in this initiative.

 We welcome applicants with a range of experiences in advocacy and local organizing.
-Applicants are likely to be a good fit if they relate to the following:
+Applicants are likely to be a good fit if they relate to the following criteria:

 - Familiarity with the purpose of political advocacy, and some experience participating in or leading advocacy actions

 - Commitment to prioritizing diversity, equity, and inclusion in advocacy work, and learning about integrating equity into practices

 - Desire to increase the impact and effectiveness of group advocacy efforts (for those already convening a team)

-- Some previous experience in volunteer roles or leadership positions
+- Some previous experience in team leadership positions, volunteer or otherwise

 - Openness to new ideas and perspectives